PVA-Programming/dlib/README.md

 # dlib
 Awesome library of useful DMC algorithms created by the world's most handsome programmer

-This is a library of *potentially* useful DMC algorithms.

 ## Why would I care?
 These functions implement basic things you'll often want to do like:
  - iterating over all elements of an array and doing something to each one